orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ##  Abstract Factory
-* **Definition:** *Provide an interface for creating families of related or dependent objects without specifying their concrete classes*
+* **Definition:** *Provides an interface for creating families of related or dependent objects without specifying their concrete classes*
 * **Frequency of use:** *High*

 +++